-A 30% transfer bonus quietly posted by American Express in Q4 2023 effectively turned 60,000 Membership Rewards points into 78,000 Air France/KLM Flying Blue miles — enough for a round-trip business class redemption that would otherwise require accumulating an additional 18,000 points from scratch.
-Community forums lit up; collectors who caught the window booked at a cost that amounted to roughly 1.3 cents per mile instead of the standard 1.7 cents.
-Collectors who missed it found out three weeks later when redemption threads started appearing in points communities.
+A 30% transfer bonus widely documented across points forums in late 2023 effectively turned 60,000 Membership Rewards points into 78,000 Air France/KLM Flying Blue miles — enough for a round-trip business class redemption that would otherwise require accumulating an additional 18,000 points from scratch.
+Collectors who caught the window booked at a cost that amounted to roughly 1.3 cents per mile instead of the standard 1.7 cents.
+Those who missed it found out three weeks later when redemption threads started appearing in points communities.
+The window lasted less than five weeks.

 What transfer bonuses are and how the math changes your redemption calculus